Skip to main content

 Archetypes

 Archetypes are a way to describe the different types of people and their behaviours.
-The concept of archetypes dates back to the Ancient Greeks, however Carl Jung establised 12 universally familiar characters or themes that recur throughout history in myths, stories, and dreams across cultures.
+The concept of archetypes dates back to the Ancient Greeks, however Carl Jung established 12 universally familiar characters or themes that recur throughout history in myths, stories, and dreams across cultures.
+In marketing, archetypes are often used to create brands that build stronger emotional connections with consumers by aligning their brand personality.

 The Innocent

-• Characteristics: Pure, naΓ―ve, romantic, optimistic.
+• Characteristics: Pure, naïve, romantic, optimistic.

 • Brands Examples: Dove, Coca-Cola.